 Diagonal Brace 38mm 2.5mm Upper Side Bar 38mm 2.5mm To be installed between the main hoop and each front leg.
-The upper side bar shall be a continuous length unless it attaches to a roof reinforcement bar with dimensions of at least 38mm x 2.5mm, in which case it may be installed in two parts.
+The upper side bar must be a continuous length unless it attaches to a roof reinforcement bar with dimensions of at least 38mm x 2.5mm, in which case it may be installed in two parts.
 Main hoop 38mm 2.5mm Main hoop 44.45mm 2.5mm A vehicle that is subject to a logbook from 1 January 2019 and has a minimum weight of greater than 1400 Kg the main hoop must be OD 44.45 x 2.5 thickness whether it is a transverse or lateral main hoop.
 Chassis and centre chassis rail 38mm diameter or 40 x 40mm RHS 2.5mm Compulsory Cross X-members 1, 2 & 3 38mm diameter or 40 x 40mm RHS 2.5mm Spreader Bars: 1.
 Roof 2.
 Dash 38mm 2.5mm Backstays 38mm 2.5mm If not part of main hoop Front legs 38mm 2.5mm If not part of main hoop Roof reinforcement 25mm 1.6mm Minimum dimensions - refer also to "implementation" Roof reinforcement 38mm 2.5mm A vehicle that is subject to a logbook from 1 January 2019

-Alternative Tubes - The following tube sizes are minimum dimensions, and may be used as alternatives to 38 x 2.5 CDS/CDW and 44.45 x 2.5mm accordingly.
+Alternative Tubes - The following tube sizes are minimum dimensions and may be used as alternatives to 38 x 2.5 CDS/CDW and 44.45 x 2.5mm accordingly.

-High carbon heat- treated steel tubes 38mm 2.4mm All regulated tubes must be to the same specification and meet the minimum dimensions outlined in this table.
+CDS/CDW 40mm 2.0mm All regulated tubes must be to the same specification and meet the minimum dimensions outlined in this table.
+High carbon heat- treated steel tubes 44mm 38mm 2.4mm All regulated tubes must be to the same specification and meet the minimum dimensions outlined in this table.
 44mm 2.4mm All regulated tubes must be to the same specification and meet the minimum dimensions outlined in this table.

-Alternative Tubes Requiring Homologation by CAMS
+Alternative Tubes Requiring Homologation by Motorsport Australia